 Impingement syndrome is a common source of shoulder pain for active adults, especially swimmers and baseball or softball players.
-The orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat shoulder impingement at their four facilities in Edison, Clifton, Hazlet, and Jersey City, New Jersey.
+The orthopedic surgeons and sports medicine specialists at Garden State Pain Control treat shoulder impingement at their four facilities in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey.
 If you suffer from shoulder pain or weakness, call or book an appointment online today.

 Shoulder impingement is closely related to other shoulder conditions, including rotator cuff tendinitis and bursitis.
 In fact, these conditions may occur at the same time.

 The rotator cuff holds your upper arm bone (humerus) in your shoulder socket.
 The bursa is a lubricating sac located in-between the rotator cuff and the bone at the top of your shoulder (acromion.)

 When you have shoulder impingement, the rotator cuff rubs against or catches on the acromion.
 This causes shoulder pain and weakness, especially when you lift your arm overhead or backward.

 Shoulder impingement and rotator cuff pain are common among young athletes and middle-aged adults.
 You may be particularly susceptible to shoulder impingement if you participate in activities that require overhead arm motions such as: